 The answers they were seeking were often delayed by hours (and sometimes days).
 The worst-case scenarios took weeks to uncover exactly what was taking place with their performance challenges.
 That was unacceptable to them.

-I brought their feedback to our development team who was actually in the process of building a new tool that would be integrated with Tableau Server.
+I brought their feedback to our development team who was actually in the process of building a new server monitoring tool that would be integrated with Tableau Server.
 We honed our efforts based on the workshop discussions.
 The team worked rapidly to incorporate new functionality over the months that followed, and we released this new tool (called Power Tools for Tableau: Server) at the end of 2016 at the Tableau Conference in Austin.

 Above: Power Tools highlighted at one of our TC16 sessions.